 - U.S. Department of Labor lists Child Care Worker, Elementary Teacher and Teacher Assistant among the 30 occupations with the largest projected employment growth from 2010-2020.

 - Certification requirements are increasing for Early Care and Education providers.
-Associate and Bachelor Degrees will be necessary to work in child care facilities and Head Start programs by 2013.
+Associate and Bachelor Degrees are necessary to work in lead positions in child care facilities and Head Start programs.

 - Changes in society, economic community development initiatives, and the workforce demand an increase in the availability of high-quality early child care and education options for families and children from infancy to pre-kindergarten.

 - SUNY Oneonta (Child Development and Family Studies)